itssuprim/SubDomain_Enumeration/README.md

   - Hakrawler : Crawls URLs, JS files and endpoints
   - Gau : Retrieves historical URLs from multiple sources.
 - **Parallel Execution** with multithreading to speed up the enumeration process.
-- **Database Integration** with MariaDB for storing results and error logs.
 - **Error Handling & Logging** to track issues during execution.
 - **Duplicate Removal** to ensure clean and unique results.
 - **Excel Export** for easy report generation.